 Size/Qty.: | 40 lbs |

-Another great choice is this high-quality salt.
-It’s ideal for any softener system and it is NSF-certified, which makes it super safe.
-This manufacturer also gives an 8% discount on certain quantities ordered of this popular product.
+This great choice is ideal for any softener system and it is NSF-certified, making it super safe.
+The manufacturer also gives an 8% discount on orders of certain quantities of this popular product.

-Unlike most salts on the market, this one doesn’t case bridging either.
-It’s purity level makes it extremely safe and healthy to use as part of your water conditioning efforts and comes in a convenient two-handled bag to make transporting it a cinch.
+Unlike most salts on the market, this one doesn’t cause bridging either.
+Its purity level makes it extremely safe and healthy to use as part of your water conditioning efforts, and it comes in a convenient two-handled bag to make handling a cinch.

 8. Diamond Crystals Solar Salt